The Purpose of Pre-AP Course Audit

 Pre-AP Course Audit tasks are completed online.
 Course Audit administrators can get their access code from the ordering website under the Access Codes header.
 Course audit begins March 1 for the upcoming school year.

-- Get your access code from the ordering website, under the Access Code header.
+- Get your access code by logging into the ordering website and then viewing your code, under the Access Code header.

 - Register and log in to your College Board professional account.
-Use the access code to add Pre-AP Course Audit to your account.
+Use the access code to add AP/Pre-AP Course Audit to your account.

 - Attest to Pre-AP for All (one of the program commitments) or deferment.

-- After a teacher has completed the Course Audit process, affirm the individual teacher as a teacher of record.
+- After a teacher has completed the Course Audit process, affirm the individual teacher as a teacher of record by approving the Course Audit submission.

 Completing the Course Audit as a Returning School